-The rolling hills and chocolate-box villages make the Cotswolds one of the most beautiful areas of Britain.
-Spanning 800 square miles of southwest and central England it’s possible to spend weeks exploring the area.
+The rolling hills and chocolate-box villages of the Cotswolds make it one of the most beautiful areas of Britain.
+Spanning 800 square miles of southwest and central England, it’s possible to spend weeks exploring the area.
 If you’re on a tight schedule you can still experience the best of the Cotswolds with our 3-day itinerary below.

 One of Burford’s many gems is St John the Baptist Church, built between 1160 -1475.
 Inside you’ll find pre-Christian carvings, an impressive marble tomb and a memorial to Henry VIII’s barber!